-- If not interested in quitting: What do you need to do so that you can respect school policy and not use tobacco during school and at school events? - Complete "Getting Through the School Day Without Tobacco" (see page 33) - If in contemplation, preparation, or action state of quitting, reinforce importance for change and the student's belief in his or her ability to make a change in tobacco use. - Go online together to Teen.Smokefree.gov - Go online to www.quitnownm.com or call Quit Now NM together, 1-800-QUIT-NOW (1-800-784-8669) // 1-855-DEJELO-YA (1-855-335-3569) - Refer to cessation class or school counselor, nurse, or school-based health center for more support
+- If not interested in quitting: What do you need to do so that you can respect school policy and not use tobacco during school and at school events? - Complete "Getting Through the School Day Without Tobacco" (see page \\\) - If in contemplation, preparation, or action state of quitting, reinforce importance for change and the student's belief in his or her ability to make a change in tobacco/nicotine use. - Go online together to Teen.
+Smokefree. gov and peruse the resources or share other established online resources for teens with information on the dangers of tobacco and how to quit. - Go online to QuitNowNM.com or call Quit Now NM together, 1-800-QUIT-NOW (1-800-784-8669) // 1-855-DEJELO-YA (1-855-335-3569). - Refer to a cessation class or school counselor, nurse, or school-based health center for more support.